atwe98/Hex-6-Legged-Robotic-Spider/README.md

 -Bluetooth Module: HC-05
 -Servos: SG-90 micro servos
--Power: two 3.7V slim Li-ion connected in series to a buck converter LM2596 -custom made shield for easy connection to all components
+-Power: two 3.7V slim Li-ion connected in series to a buck converter LM2596 -Custom-made shield for easy connection to all components

-All custom parts ar edesigned on SolidWorks and converted to DWG for laser cutting.
+All custom parts are designed on SolidWorks and converted to DWG for laser cutting.

 Project made by Fouad Atwi and Buraq Al Alaeli Presented as a project for Electric Machines I